eucortes04/python-api-challenge/README.md

 # python-api-challenge

-<h2>```diff IMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file !-</h2>

 ```diff
 - redIMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file
 ```